psc-code/psc/docs/guide/installation/marvin.rst

    $ cmake -B build

-If that fails, most or all of the following may need to be run (or installed, e.g. ``spack install git``).
+Make sure it builds with gcc 10.2.
+If it fails, most or all of the following may need to be run (or installed, e.g. ``spack install git``).
 This may not be an exhaustive list.
 If CMake fails to find anything, identify the relevant package with ``spack find`` and load them as below.

 .. code-block:: sh